About the Bugcrowd API

 The authorization tokens used in this reference are example tokens only.
 You must generate your own tokens for use with the API.

-To change the API version, select the required version from the drop-down menu as shown.
+To pin the API version, select the required version from the drop-down menu as shown.

-The date-based version is the pinned version for the token to be used when there is no Bugcrowd-Version
+The date-based version is the pinned version for the token, and will be used when there is no Bugcrowd-Version

-header supplied.
-Before updating it here, ensure services leveraging the token are prepared and tested for the new version.”
+We recommend before updating it here, ensure services leveraging the token are prepared and tested for the new version.

 A pop-up message is displayed asking for confirmation.
 Click Change version.